 In few words, on the "Plant only" response graph you can see the response of motors and mechanics, and check for potential mechanical resonances.
+Running the "Plant + filters" experiment, you can check how effectively filters work when applied to real system.

-On the "Controller+Plant" response graph you can find the gain margin (0 minus amplitude at frequency, where phase crosses -180 degree) and the phase margin (180 minus phase at frequency, where amplitude crosses 0dB).
+On the "Controller+Plant" response graph you can find the gain margin (0 minus amplitude at frequency, where phase crosses -180 degree) and the phase margin (180 minus phase at frequency, where amplitude crosses OdB).
 The basic principle of stability: phase margin should be greater than 30 degrees.
-Gain margin should be kept in the range -3...6 dB.
+Gain margin should be kept in the range -3.-6 dB.
 The bigger negative values means a more stable system but less accurate tracking of errors.
 If the gain or phase margin is close to zero, the system is unstable and tends toward self-excitation at those frequencies where zero margins are detected.

 On the "Overall system" response graph you can find how effectively a system tracks its input signal on different frequencies.
-You can estimate working frequencies where gain is close to 0dB and phase is close to zero.
+You can estimate max. frequencies that system is able to compensate, where gain is above -3dB and phase is close to zero.
 Bumps on the gain plot can show potential resonances.